 There are a couple of things that Rosetta Stone courses are pretty good at.
-One of them is making you feel like you're doing really well.
+One of them is making you feel like you're doing really well, and building your confidence.
 The matchy-matchy game-like quality of Rosetta Stone is fun, easy, and you'll feel like you're progressing quickly.

 Ultimately, the best Spanish course for you is the one that you can stick with.
 Getting bored or discouraged and giving up is going to hurt your learning more than anything else — so whatever course keeps your enthusiasm burning is the best one for you!

 Most of these courses are great for this.
 Fluenz is great if you like an interactive experience, Michel Thomas is fantastic as an audio course, and Rocket Spanish does both audio and interactive.
+Hotel Borbollón keeps you coming back with hugely entertaining lessons that only take 15 minutes a day.
 Even Rosetta Stone might get you interested enough to keep going with Spanish.